dakaufma/craigslist_bot/README.md

-Usage: python scraper.py <craigslist search url>
+Usage: python scraper.py <craigslist search url> [<email to notify>]

 # Description

 Parses a craigslist search url and stores results in a file.
 Unique entries are determined by title and the hash of their images (both must be unique).
 Each run outputs new unique entries and updates the database of old entries.
+Also does email notifications.

 # Store in JSON: